zhangsu/seal/README.md

 ## Thread Safety

-SEAL can be safely used in a multi-threaded environment so long as no SEAL source, buffer or stream instance is accessed by different threads at the *same time* , which is similar to libvorbis' thread-safety conditions described [here](http://xiph.org/vorbis/doc/vorbisfile/threads.html).
+Seal can be safely used in a multi-threaded environment so long as no Seal source, buffer or stream instance is accessed by different threads at the *same time* , which is similar to libvorbis' thread-safety conditions described [here](http://xiph.org/vorbis/doc/vorbisfile/threads.html).